 There are four Navratris each year: Chaitra Navratri, Sharad Navratri, and two Gupt Navratris, Magha and Ashadha.
 People celebrate Chaitra and Sharad Navratris widely with lively dances, gatherings, and community events.
 In contrast, the Gupt Navratris, Magha and Ashadha, are observed more privately.
 These periods focus on personal spiritual growth through meditation, fasting, and other devotional practices.

 Spiritually, the visible Navratris, Chaitra and Sharad, represent the outer worship of the Divine Mother.
 This is celebrated through rituals and community devotion.
-The Gupt Navratris, in contrast, symbolize the inner worship.
-They reflect the quiet journey of self-realization and the struggle against inner demons like ego, anger, and desire.
+The Gupt Navratris, in contrast, symbolise the inner worship.
+They reflect the quiet journey of self-realisation and the struggle against inner demons such as ego, anger, and desire.
 Together, all four Navratris remind devotees that true devotion comes from balancing the external celebration of divinity with the inner transformation of the soul.

-Durga is also known as Kalyani (कल्याणी).
-This Sanskrit word means auspicious, beautiful, kind, and bringer of good fortune.
+Durga is also known as Kalyani (कल्याणी), meaning auspicious, beautiful, kind, and bringer of good fortune.
 The name reflects her divine nature as the source of happiness, prosperity, and well-being for all.
 As Kalyani, she blesses her devotees with peace, protection, and positive energy.
 This name links her to Goddess Parvati, highlighting her nurturing and compassionate side that cares for the welfare of the world.

 Related Posts